English

 As the Declaration of Independence reaches its fifty-fifth year, we still have no freedom, no justice and no peace, no equality of social and political rights, no freedom of religion or conscience, and most certainly no loyalty to the principles laid out in the Charter of the United Nations.

+The purpose of this document is to warn of the trends and actions in the last year that point to a worrying and dangerous atmosphere in the country.
+The government`s actions call into question the very basis of democratic principles, the social fabric, and the foundation of human rights in Israel.
 Although this government cannot be held solely responsible for the decline, is clearly guilty of perpetuating and even exacerbating the situation through acts such as denying legitimate rights to the Arab minority, devaluing the courts status as a guardian of democracy, favoring the welfare of the few over the many, and delivering an almost fatal blow to vital social services such as health, housing, education, and social welfare.
 Government actions have also led to the lack of gainful employment, and the right of workers to fight for their working and retirement conditions, and the delegitimization of political rivals at the cost of the fundamental democratic principles of freedom of speech and equality before the law.
 And in the territories, a complete decimation of human rights has taken place, as well as unprecedented injury to innocent civilians.

 SOCIAL RIGHTS